Driving While License Suspended Or Revoked

-- 2-3 or more moving violation convictions cause suspension.
+- two to three or more moving violation convictions cause suspension.

-A person will be suspended or revoked if they receive three or more convictions within 12 months.
-If they are above 21 years old.
-A person below 21 years old will be suspended if you receive two convictions within 24 months.
+A person’s license will be suspended or revoked if they receive three or more convictions within 12 months, if they are above 21 years old.
+A person below 21 years old will have their license suspended if they receive two convictions within 24 months.

 Pay off the tickets, file proof at the Secretary of State of payment and pay the reinstatement fee.